 Your child will probably wear a cast once the bone has been put into proper position.
-The first cast is usually a long arm cast that comes up above the elbow, but we may use a short arm cast.
+The first cast is usually a long arm cast that comes up above the elbow, but sometimes we may use a short arm cast.

-If a reduction is needed, we usually split the first cast to leave room for swelling and tape the sides of the cast with cloth medical tape.
-You can buy medical tape at a pharmacy in case it begins to peel off.
+If a reduction is needed, your child will probably start with a bivalved (split) cast to leave room for swelling.
+The sides of the cast are taped with cloth medical tape.
+You can buy this tape at a pharmacy if it begins to peel off.
 You may also use cloth athletic tape or duct tape, but avoid these if your child has a latex allergy.
 The cast is held tightly in place from the inside, so it should not fall apart if the tape starts to peel.
 We usually do not use a waterproof cast for the first cast because of swelling.